-You can’t do everything yourself from the top, so clear and effective delegation is a prerequisite for any good business leader.
-That means giving out the why, the what, the where, the who and the how clearly, as they’re elements that need to be delivered without obfuscation.
+You can’t do everything yourself from the top, so clear and effective delegation is a prerequisite for any reasonable business leader.
+That means giving out the why, the what, the where, the who, and the how clearly, as they’re elements that need to be delivered without obfuscation.

 Skill #5 - Showing Empathy

-Another vital skill that you’ll find out about on leadership courses online is empathy, as it’s crucial for building rapport and relationships with staff.
-Sometimes things won’t go as planned and having empathy will allow you to get the root causes and rectify the issues.
+Another vital skill that you’ll find out about in leadership short courses online is empathy, as it’s crucial for building rapport and relationships with staff.
+Sometimes things won’t go as planned, and having empathy will allow you to get the root causes and rectify the issues.

-Empathy is also essential when trying to develop and coach staff, as if you can’t put yourself in their shoes, you won’t be able to provide the advice they need to overcome things they’re struggling with.
+Empathy is also essential when trying to develop and coach staff; if you can’t put yourself in their shoes, you won’t be able to provide the advice they need to overcome things they’re struggling with.

 Developing Your Skills With Flexible Leadership Courses Online

 As we can see, there are many facets to effective leadership communication, and we’ve only touched upon five aspects.
 However, if you’d like to learn about the full range of skills you’ll need as a leader, you can get the knowledge by utilising leadership courses like our Leadership Skills Certificate.

 This, like all of the professional online training we offer at OCA, is not only CPD-approved, video-based and created with the help of industry experts, but also able to be taken at your own pace.
 Visit us today at www.onlinecoursesaustralia.edu.au, and you can find out more about what makes our online training more effective, engaging and affordable.